 If you need a website builder with your hosting account, there are a few things to consider and watch for when comparing web hosting providers:

-- Know your page requirements – some website builders limit the number of pages you can create using the platform.
-If you know you’ll need 10+ pages for your site, you don’t want to be limited by a website builder that stops you at 3 or 5 pages.
+- Know your page requirements: Some website builders limit the number of pages you can create using the platform.
+If you know you’ll need 10+ pages for your site, you’ll need to jump to a bigger plan.
+You don’t want to be limited by a website builder that stops you at 3 or 5 pages.

-- Look for templates – website builders make the whole process easier, but it’s nice when you don’t have to start from scratch.
-Ideally, find a builder that comes with a mix of premium and free professionally designed templates.
+- Look for templates: Website builders make the whole process easier, but it’s nice when you don’t have to start from scratch.
+Ideally, find a builder with a mix of premium and free professionally designed templates.

-- Customization – you might not need it early on, but at some point, you may want to dig deeper with customization, like editing the CSS of your site.
-Look for a website builder that provides access to advanced editing, so you can take control of the HTML and CSS, or even JavaScript, if you so choose.
+- Customization: You might not need it early on, but at some point, you may want to dig deeper with customization, like editing the CSS of your site.
+Look for a website builder that provides access to advanced editing so you can take control of the HTML, CSS, or even JavaScript if you choose.

-- A good support system – they’re intended to be user-friendly, but you might still get stuck.
+- A good support system: The website builder’s intent is to be user-friendly, but you might still get stuck.
 Check into the kind of support offered for a website builder.
-Ideally, you want something that offers training and extended customer support, while also offering up a knowledgebase and self-help tutorials.
+Ideally, you want something that offers training and extended customer support while also offering up a knowledgebase and self-help tutorials.

 Scalability

-You’ll also find over time that new features and functionality may be required to maintain the same level of service or to offer new services to your customers.
+Over time, you’ll find that new features and functionality may be required to maintain the same level of service or offer new services to your customers.

-It’s important to know that the web hosting company you choose is capable of scaling with your business.
-Here’s what you should consider when comparing hosting plans and web hosting companies:
+It’s important to know that the web hosting company you choose can scale with your business.
+Here’s what you should consider when comparing various types of web hosting plans and web hosting companies:

 Variety in Hosting Plans